ShuohuangYang/MCL/README.md

 ## Installing prerequisites:
 From the root of the directory, run: `rosdep install --from-paths src --ignore-src -r -y`

+## Modified files
+To satisfy project target, several files under submodule are modified.
+To change the files as required, checkout to branch `demo` and download those changed files under `src_changed`, then substitue original files with corresponding ones.

 ## Compiling:
 From the root of the directory, run: `catkin_make_isolated`